 - Delete all unused plugins & themes

-We are doing so many cleanup to make sure your database and wp-content size could be as small as possible.
+We are doing so many cleanups to make sure your database and wp-content size could be as small as possible.

 After cleaning the database and after optimization, take a backup of WordPress database.
 If your database size is huge, use the gZip compression else take backup in .MySQL format.

 Another thing which we need to take the backup of is the WP-content folder.
 If you are using cPanel hosting, you can simply log into file manager from cPanel and compress your wp-content folder and take a backup, or use any FTP client and take the backup of your wp-content folder.

 Login to HostGator cPanel or new hosting account and Install WordPress on it.
 You can follow this guide to Install WordPress using Fantastico.
 Along with this, we will create a separate database and a user and associating that user with Db with all the privileges.